-- First, I like to start with a fresh baked bread from the deli sections.
-I like to use either a French Baguette or Italian loaf.
+First, I like to start with a freshly baked bread from the deli sections.
+I like to use either a French Baguette or an Italian loaf.
 For this recipe, I used French baguette.

-- Then, slice baguette into sliced that are about 1 1/2 inches thick.
+Then, slice the baguette into slices that are about 1 1/2 inches thick.
 Cut each slice of bread in the middle but don’t cut all the way through.
 You’re creating a little “mouth” for your bread slice for it to “eat” cream cheese.

-- After that, press each wet slice of bread unto the coconut flakes, on both sides.
+After that, press each wet slice of bread into the coconut flakes, on both sides.

-- When cooking the French Toast, don’t make the pan too hot or coconut flakes will burn.
+When cooking the French Toast, don’t make the pan too hot or the coconut flakes will burn.

 Coconut Crusted Stuffed French Toast